simme/blog/content/post/my-path-to-learning-japanese.md

 But more than that I've become fascinated by the culture.
 The great attention to detail in craftsmanship.
 The thought of living a simple life dedicated to perfecting one skill.
 Stuff like that.

-My hope is to go there one day, to live like a Japanese for a few months.
+My hope is to go there one day, to live like the Japanese for a few months.
 I want to practice karate in "a real dojo", eat a lot of ramen and see all the sights.
 But first and foremost I just want to get a taste of life in Japan.
 So the goal with this self-studying is to become proficient enough to get by in casual conversations and to make my way around the country without accidentally [eating bugs][bugs].

 Here are the resources I'm currently utilizing in my nihongo-quest.